himate143/Tata-Sky-IPTV/static/Add-on/README.md

 Use an existing file or from the URL, sort it according to the data from the channels.txt file, and upload it to gist.

+>filter-replace-gist.php

+Use an existing file or from the URL, sort it according to the data from the channels.txt file, replace any text if required as per the replace.txt, and upload it to gist.

 >extract-id-name.php

 You can extract only id, name, or id with name from your playlist

 ### channels.txt